Jorge36/Garage/README.md

 2. eGarage - Jorge Robla - 2019070.pptx (Presentation)
 3. flow and screens.docx (documentation)

-In ./testing/, we can find videos about the mobile application (testing functionalities).
-Below, I paste screenshots of the mobile application.
+In ./testing/, we can find videos in which we see the mobile application running.
+Below, I add screenshots of the mobile application.

 ![alt text](https://github.com/Jorge36/Garage/blob/75272d5db23a387ce74264b41494cd72277891f9/Documentation/imgMobApp/booking.png)